-Taking up two rooms at the exhibition, Monitor Audio will have a 5.1 channel setup of its Platinum II speakers, including the 300, 100, C350 and W15 subwoofer - that will be in Room 1008.
+Taking up two rooms at the exhibition, Monitor Audio will have a 5.1 channel setup of its Platinum II speakers, including the 300, 100, C350 and W15 subwoofer - in Room 1008.

-If you're looking for somewhere to store your music, then the M6 Encore Connect that Musical Fidelity is demonstrating might interest you - 1TB of internal storage that can connect with a number of network speakers and an analogue preamp providing fixed and variable outputs.
+If you're looking for somewhere to store your music, then the M6 Encore Connect that Musical Fidelity is demonstrating might interest you.
+Its 1TB of internal storage can connect with a number of network speakers and an analogue preamp providing fixed and variable outputs.

 The company will also be showing the £5000 Nuvista 600 integrated amplifier.

 One of the highlights of the Naim room, and almost certainly the show as a whole, will be the company's all-new Uniti range of wireless streaming products.
 You can read about this elsewhere on whathifi.com, but this could be the first chance for many UK visitors to see and hear Naim's impressive new line-up in action.